YeshaMandaliya/Lyft_Driver_Analysis/EXECUTIVE_MEMO.md

 ## Bottom line

-Lyft should run a **small, controlled test (a pilot)** of early retention outreach, starting with drivers who were **active on 4–7 of their first 14 days** - about a third of new drivers, but nearly half of everyone who later goes quiet.
+Lyft should run a **small, controlled test (a pilot)** of early retention outreach, starting with drivers who were **active on 4–7 of their first 14 days**, about a third of new drivers, but nearly half of everyone who later goes quiet.
 Lyft should **not** roll out a company-wide targeting program yet.
-The data reliably tells us *who is at risk of going quiet*; only a controlled test can tell us *whether outreach actually changes their behavior* - and *whether focusing on a group beats simply contacting everyone*.
+The data reliably tells us *who is at risk of going quiet*; only a controlled test can tell us *whether outreach actually changes their behavior*, and *whether focusing on a group beats simply contacting everyone*.

-The good news for execution: two simple signals - **how many days a driver was active in their first two weeks**, and **how long they've been idle by day 14** - predict future inactivity just as well as a complex 11-variable model.
+The good news for execution: two simple signals - **how many days a driver was active in their first two weeks**, and **how long they've been idle by day 14** predict future inactivity just as well as a complex 11-variable model.
 So the recommendation is a simple, explainable rule plus a clean experiment, not a black box.

 ---